A travel down memory lane!

 Captaincy is an art.
 The most important quality you need as a leader is calmness under pressure.
 This I had in plenty then.
 One should have deep reservoirs of optimism even when everything around you is falling apart.
 Sudden loss of wickets or the opposition team tearing your bowling attack apart should not pull you down.

 But beyond all this cricket as a hobby gave me great joy.
 More than the physical exercise it provided, it was the gelling between friends that provided the greatest satisfaction.
 Even today memories of matches played bring a smile on my face.
-And it also reminds me the fact that I learned to play each ball according its merit.
-In other words, cricket taught me that not always things in life will go as planned; but still having a game plan will help you improvise and capitalize on whatever is thrown at you.

 Let me conclude by saying that cricket is a beautiful game.
 It not only entertains but educates as well.
 Winning a game of cricket remains a great art.
 And not all teams win all the time.
 Perhaps more important is how you played the game.